Gia Vicari: Rutgers University

 Entering the 2023 season, Vicari was named to the Top Drawer Soccer Preseason Top 100 players, ranked #32.
-In her season with the Scarlet Knights, Vicari totaled 6 points on 2 goals and 2 assists in 14 games.
+In her season with the Scarlet Knights, Vicari totaled six points on two goals and two assists in 14 games.

 Professional career

 Odense Boldklub

 In January 2024, Vicari signed her first professional contract with Odense Boldklub in Odense, Denmark.
-Vicari spent 6 months in Denmark, helping OB earn promotion to the Kvinde-DM Liga.
-In the 10 games spring season, Vicari had 6 goals and finished as the leading-scorer of Odense Boldklub.
+Vicari spent six months in Denmark, helping OB earn promotion to the Kvinde-DM Liga.
+In the 10-game spring season, Vicari had six goals and finished as the leading-scorer of Odense Boldklub.

 Newcastle Jets

 Vicari joined Newcastle Jets for the 2024–25 A-League Women season in Australia.
 She made her debut for the club against Wellington Phoenix in Newcastle Jets' first win of the season.
 In July 2025, Vicari left the club at the end of her contract.

+Fram

+In January 2026, Vicari signed for Fram in Iceland.